Hendrix-CS/csci151/labs/cake.md

 > Once upon a time two children, Ryan and Isla, found a cake.
 Ryan said: “Splendid!
 I will eat the cake.”
 Isla said: “No, that is not fair!
 We found the cake together, and we should share and share alike; half for you and half for me.”
 Ryan said, “No, I should have the whole cake!”
 Isla said, “No, we should share and share alike; half for you and half for me.”
 Ryan said, “No, I want the whole cake.”
 Isla said, “No, let us share it half and half.”
 Along came an adult who said: “You shouldn’t fight about this; you should compromise.
 So Ryan gets three quarters of the cake.”

-adapted from Raymond Smullyan’s *This Book Needs No Title: A Budget of Living Paradoxes*.
+adapted from Raymond Smullyan’s *[This Book Needs No Title: A Budget of Living Paradoxes](https://www.amazon.com/This-Book-Needs-Title-Touchstone/dp/0671628313/)*.

-The above quote is related to the [Prisoner's Dilemma](https://en.wikipedia.org/wiki/Prisoner's_dilemma) a classic example in [Economic Game Theory](https://en.wikipedia.org/wiki/Game_theory).
+The above situation is related to the [Prisoner's Dilemma](https://en.wikipedia.org/wiki/Prisoner's_dilemma) a classic example in [Economic Game Theory](https://en.wikipedia.org/wiki/Game_theory).
 If the children